![[BOTTOM]](to-bottm.gif)

 administration."

-Special or Select Committees may also be appointed to aid the President
+Special or Select Committees may also be appointed to aid the President on particular

-Rules of Order, as "appointed, as the need arises, to carry out a specified
+as "appointed, as the need arises, to carry out a specified task, at the completion

-task, at the completion of which -- i.e., on presentation of its' final report to the
+of which -- i.e., on presentation of its' final report to the assembly -- it automatically

-assembly -- it automatically ceases to exist."
-Membership on such committees will be
+ceases to exist."
+Membership on such committees will be nominated and approved as

-nominated and approved as specified in Article III, Section 2(a)
+specified in Article III, Section 2(a).

-The Board, after consultation with the President, may also nominate and appoint a Special
+The Board, after consultation with the President,

-Committee to aid it with a special purpose.
-The committee's function and membership will
+may also nominate and appoint a Special Committee to aid it with a special purpose.
+The

-ordinarily remain intact until that purpose is fulfilled.
-An example of such a Special
+committee's function and membership will ordinarily remain intact until that purpose is

-Committee would be one formed to organize a future Specialty Show.
-Its' function could
+fulfilled.
+An example of such a Special Committee would be one formed to organize a future

-- All Committees shall always be subject to the final authority of the Board.
+All Committees shall always be subject to the final authority of the Board.
 Any

 committee appointment may be terminated by a majority of the full membership of the Board

 upon written notice to the appointee.
-The President may nominate, and with the Board
+The President may nominate and, with the Board

 approval, appoint [See Article III, Section 2(a)] successors to those persons whose